Edward Charles Spitzka: Education

 Spitzka was born in New York City, the son of Charles A. Spitzka and Johanna née Tag.
 He attended Public School No. 35, the College of the City of New York, and the Medical Department of the University of the City of New York, where he graduated in 1873.
 He spent the next three years in Europe, where he studied at the medical schools of the University of Leipzig and the University of Vienna.
 From 1874 to 1875 he served as an assistant to the chair of embryology at the University of Vienna.

 Career

 In 1876 Spitzka returned to New York City, specializing in the diagnosis and treatment of internal diseases, particularly of the human nervous system.
 He practiced surgery at Mount Sinai Hospital and was a consulting neurologist to the North-Eastern Dispensary and St. Mark's Hospital.
 He was a professor of nervous and mental diseases and of medical jurisprudence at the New York Post-Graduate Medical College from 1882 to 1887.
 In 1890, Spitzka served as president of the American Neurological Society.
 In 1883/1884, he served as president of the New York Neurological Society.
+He was a founding member of the American Anthropometric Society whose purpose was to collect the brains of eminent scientists to further brain science.

 Spitzka was the attending physician at the execution of William Kemmler in New York's Auburn Prison on August 6, 1890, the first execution using the new electric chair.
 During the execution he confirmed Kemmler to be dead, only for it to be discovered that he was in fact, not.